 Pant suggested consumers take one day per year to shop for competing insurance plans and mortgage rates.
 “These expenses can move the needle far more than shaving 10 cents at the pump ever could,” she said.

 “This dangerous habit convinces you that you’re always missing out and that you need to participate in everything,” Dasko said.
-“It’s okay to stay in.
-It’s okay to do your own thing.
+“It’s OK to stay in.
+It’s OK to do your own thing.
 You’re not always going to miss out.”

 If you simply remove or avoid temptation, you’re much more likely to spend less.

-“Not everyone is into budgeting, but at the very least you need to understand where you’re spending your money,” said Martinez.
+“Not everyone is into budgeting, but at the very least you need to understand where you’re spending your money,” Martinez said.
 “Free services like Mint and Personal Capital make it simple to set things up so you get updates on your balances and spending.”

 “If you are being underpaid or are underemployed, your focus should be on getting a raise, finding a side hustle or looking for a new job,” said Kelly Whalen, founder of The Centsible Life.
 “You should always be looking for ways to earn more to help you increase your savings and reach your financial goals,” she said.